msendin/BasicLocationSampleKotlin/README.md

 # BasicLocationSampleKotlin
-Basic sample for getting the las known location of the device usign the FusedLocationProviderClient API in Kotlin.
+Basic sample for getting the last known location of the device (the last registered) using the FusedLocationProviderClient API in Kotlin.